shawnLeeZX/.vim/README.md

 may bring up some warning that some of feature may not be avaible, however, most of them functions well.

+If you find this useful, please star this repo!

 ## Full-fledged configs
 Currently, I have almost satisfactory config(at least for me) for the following
 languages: